-These three “soft ticks” are known for causing Tick Borne Relapsing Fever (TBRF) in humans in the US, with Ornithodoros hermsii being the primary vector.
+The following “soft-bodied ticks” are known for being the primary vectors causing Tick Borne Relapsing Fever (TBRF) in humans in the US, with Ornithodoros hermsii being the most often implicated.
 Special care should be taken when sleeping or working in or near rodent infested buildings (cabins, hunting camps, barns or outbuildings) where these ticks may reside in nests or burrows.
+Unlike hard tick species, soft-bodied ticks are long-lived ticks that may feed multiple times between each of their life stages, which is further described in what is a tick?
+Additional soft-bodied ticks including Argas cooleyi, Otobius megnini and Carios kelleyi (bat tick) that occur in Colorado are described further in the post, ticks in Colorado.